 You can make single contributions into your plan at any time.
-So if you find yourself with spare cash, you could add it to your plan.
+Any single contributions you make will benefit from tax relief – helping to boost your pension savings.

-You can transfer retirement savings from other pension plans.
+You may be able to transfer pension savings from other pension plans.
 This could make it easier for you to keep track of them.

 Transfer payments from one pension plan to another don’t receive tax relief.
 Transferring may not be in your best interests as you could lose valuable benefits which can’t be replaced.
 You should speak to a financial adviser before you make a decision.

-Your retirement savings are locked away until you reach age 55 and invested to help them grow.
+Your pension savings are locked away until you reach age 55 and invested to help them grow.